kpwhri/fe5_nlp/substance_abuse/README.md

 Now the output format must be created.

+Here's an example that assumes everything is positive (though this should be treated more as pseudo-code).

 ```python
 import pandas as pd
 from datetime import date  # for generating pipeline id